 Best practices for reusing dataflows across environments and workspaces

-This article discusses a collection of best practices for resuing dataflows effectively and efficiently.
-Read this article to avoid design pitfalls and potential performance issues, while developing dataflows for reuse.
+This article discusses a collection of best practices for reusing dataflows effectively and efficiently.
+Read this article to avoid design pitfalls and potential performance issues as you develop dataflows for reuse.

-If a dataflow performs all actions, then it is hard to reuse its entities in other dataflows or for other purposes.
-The best dataflows to reuse are those dataflows doing only a few actions.
-Creating dataflows that specialize in one specific task is one of the best ways of reusing them.
-If you have a set of dataflows as staging dataflows, their only action is to extract data "as is" from the source system.
+If a dataflow performs all the actions, it's hard to reuse its entities in other dataflows or for other purposes.
+The best dataflows to reuse are those dataflows that do only a few actions.
+Creating dataflows that specialize in one specific task is one of the best ways to reuse them.
+If you have a set of dataflows that you use as staging dataflows, their only action is to extract data as-is from the source system.
 These dataflows can be reused in multiple other dataflows.

-If you have data transformation dataflows, you can split them into dataflows that perform common transformations.
-Each dataflow can perform a few actions.
-This ensures that the output of that dataflow is reusable by other dataflows.
+If you have data transformation dataflows, you can split them into dataflows that do common transformations.
+Each dataflow can do just a few actions.
+These few actions per dataflow ensure that the output of that dataflow is reusable by other dataflows.

 Use multiple workspaces

 Each workspace (or environment) is available only for members of that workspace.
 If you build all your dataflows in one workspace, you're minimizing the reuse of your dataflows.
 You can have some generic workspaces for dataflows that are processing company-wide entities.
 You can also have some workspace for dataflows to process entities across multiple departments.
 And you can also have some workspaces for dataflows to be used only in specific departments.

 Set the correct access levels on workspaces

 To give access to dataflows in other workspaces to use the output of a dataflow in a workspace, you just need to give them View access in the workspace.
 To learn more about other roles in a Power BI workspace, go to Roles in the new workspaces.